DLR-VF/UrMoAC/docs/mkdocs/InputDataFormats.md

 UrMoAC reads information about the origins, destinations, aggregation areas, the road network, the public transport system, as well as entrainment options from a database or from files.
 Below, you may find the definitions of the data formats used for these data types.

-**Please note that we currently advice the usage of a database.
+**Please note that we currently advice the use of a database.
 Here, no projection issues occur as projection to the chosen coordinate system is done using the database&#39;s native methods.
 Handling of files with different projections is not yet solved, all have to contain positions encoded in the same metric coordinate system.
 In addition, using a database offers the biggest flexibility in terms of filtering and processing data.**

 ## Origins and Destinations